OS47/TFRecord/README.md

 * The total size of dataset 5.2 GB</br>
 * The total size of created TFRecord 120 GB ( no need to dataset any more )</br>
-* The total size of creating TFRecord with image path & label</br>

 References :
 - https://www.tensorflow.org/tutorials/load_data/tfrecord